Siege of Cusco: Siege

-Realizing the direness of the situation, after about a week of being pinned down, the Spanish decided their survival depended on recapturing Sacsayhuamán.
-Pasac, a rival and relative of Manco who sided with the Spanish devised a successful plan to assault the fortress.
-To relieve their position, the Spaniards decided to assault the walled complex of Sacsayhuamán which served as the main base of operations for the Inca army.
-Fifty horsemen, led by Juan Pizarro, and accompanied by Indian auxiliaries broke through the Inca army files and burst off at a gallop toward Chinchaysuyo.
+Realizing the direness of the situation, after about a week of being pinned down, the Spanish decided their survival depended on recapturing the walled complex of Sacsayhuamán which served as the main base of operations for the Inca army.
+Pasac, a rival and relative of Manco who sided with the Spanish, devised a successful plan to assault the fortress.
+Fifty horsemen, led by Juan Pizarro and accompanied by Indian auxiliaries, broke through the Inca army files and burst off at a gallop toward Chinchaysuyo.
 The Spaniards continued northwest, feigning retreat toward Lima, which drew Inca warriors out from the fortress.
-Then Pizarro and his men turned around and attacked Sacsayhuamán from outside the city.
-During the frontal assault against the building's large walls, a stone struck Juan Pizarro in the head; he died days later from the injury sustained.
-The following day, the Spaniards resisted several Inca counterattacks and mounted a renewed assault at night using scaling ladders.
+Pizarro and his men then turned around and attacked Sacsayhuamán from outside the city.
+During the frontal assault against the building's large walls, a stone struck Juan Pizarro in the head; he died days later from the injury.
+The following day, the Spaniards resisted several Inca counterattacks and mounted a renewed assault at night using ladders.
 In this way, they captured the terrace walls of Sacsayhuamán while the Inca army held on to the two tall towers of the complex.
 The Inca commanders, Paucar Huaman and the high priest or Willaq Umu, decided to leave the confinement of the towers and fight their way towards Calca, the site of Manco Inca's headquarters, to bring back reinforcements.
 The attempt was successful and the towers were left under the command of Titu Cusi Gualpa, an Inca nobleman.
-Despite Titu's fierce resistance, the Spaniards and their auxiliaries stormed the towers so that when the Inca commanders returned, Sacsayhuamán was firmly under their control.
+Despite Titu's fierce resistance, the Spaniards and their auxiliaries stormed the towers so that when the Inca commanders returned, Sacsayhuamán was firmly under Spanish control.

 The capture of Sacsayhuamán eased the pressure on the Spanish garrison at Cusco; the fighting now turned into a series of daily skirmishes interrupted only by the Inca religious tradition of halting attacks during the new moon.
 During this period, the Spaniards successfully implemented terror tactics to demoralize the Inca army, which included an order to kill any woman caught and cutting off the hands of captured men.
-Encouraged by their successes, Hernando Pizarro led an attack against Manco Inca's headquarters which were now at Ollantaytambo, further away from Cusco.
+Encouraged by their successes, Hernando Pizarro led an attack against Manco Inca's headquarters, which were now at Ollantaytambo, further away from Cusco.
 Manco Inca defeated the Spanish expedition at the Battle of Ollantaytambo by taking advantage of the fortifications and the difficult terrain around the site.
 The Spanish garrison had more success with several raids to gather food from regions near Cusco; these incursions allowed them to replenish their almost exhausted provisions.
-Meanwhile, Manco Inca tried to capitalize on his success at Ollantaytambo with a renewed assault on Cusco, but a Spanish cavalry party had a chance encounter with the Inca army thus ruining any hope of surprise.
-That same night the Spaniards mounted a full-scale attack which achieved complete surprise and inflicted severe casualties on Manco Inca's troops.
+Meanwhile, Manco Inca tried to capitalize on his success at Ollantaytambo with a renewed assault on Cusco, but a Spanish cavalry party had a chance encounter with the Inca army, thus ruining any hope of surprise.
+That same night, the Spaniards mounted a full-scale attack which achieved complete surprise and inflicted severe casualties on Manco Inca's troops.